 7. What techniques can be used to prevent a brute-force login attack?

 This is quite a simple answer.
-In order to avoid a brute-force attack, you need to ensure that password best practices are in place and strictly adhered to.
-The easiest way to do this is through policy enforcement on a system level, meaning that even if a user wants to circumvent these measures and use a weak password, then they will not be allowed to.
+To avoid a brute-force attack, you need to ensure that password best practices are in place and strictly adhered to.
+The easiest way to do this is through policy enforcement on a system level, meaning that even if a user wants to circumvent these measures and use a weak password, they will not be allowed to.

-Insight into the question: Brute-force attacks are less common in environments where proper password policies are enforced, so you need to show the interviewer that you understand this and that you recommend always following best practices when it comes to information security.
+Insight into the question: Brute-force attacks are less common in environments where proper password policies are enforced, so you need to show the interviewer that you understand this and recommend always following best practices regarding information security.

-8. You find a USB flash drive in the parking lot with a “2019 salaries” label on it.
+8. You find a USB flash drive in the parking lot with a “2019 salaries” label.
 What do you do with it?

-If you said “Take it back to HR,” then the interview will probably be over for you.
-Cybercriminals know that people are curious when it comes to salaries, so what better way to ensure that their malware makes its way onto your network that to leave a tantalizing object that could potentially be plugged into a computer in the building?
+If you said, “Take it back to HR,” then the interview will probably be over for you.
+Cybercriminals know that people are curious about salaries, so what better way to ensure that their malware makes its way onto your network than to leave a tantalizing object that could be plugged into a computer in the building?

-Insight into the question: An interviewer could be curious about how well you understand social engineering and user training.
-According to some studies, it’s actually quite likely that such discovered devices are inserted into company computers after being discovered.
-It is therefore a good idea that you show that you understand how real the risk is and how important user training as a solution could be.
+Insight into the question: An interviewer could be curious about your understanding of social engineering and user training.
+According to some studies, it’s quite likely that such discovered devices are inserted into company computers after being discovered.
+Therefore, it is a good idea to show that you understand how real the risk is and how important user training as a solution could be.

 9. How would you prevent this kind of attack from being successfully carried out?

 Preventing attacks requires ongoing user security training.
 This training shows how susceptible your users are to such attacks.